hkdas21/MCT-India-Summit-Internal/Instructions/Labs/1-kickoff-and-team-formation.md

 ### Task 3: Download your Teams Hack Event Template

-Throughout the Frontier Hack Event, you’ll be capturing notes and outputs from each step.
+Throughout the MCT Frontier Hack Event, you’ll be capturing notes and outputs from each step.

 To keep your team’s ideas organized - and to ensure your final submission is complete - use the provided **Hack Event Template**.